 Excludes: Paper towels, napkins, tissues, padded envelopes, hard covers of books and laminated paper.

 Note: Staples, paperclips and window envelopes are ok.
 When recycling books, please remove plastic or metal bindings and hard covers.

 Includes: Shoe boxes, food and other product packaging boxes.

-Note: Please remove all food items and linings from boxes.
+Note: Please remove all food items and linings.

 Includes: All boxes with 'wavy' middle layer.